Thursday June 7, 2018

 CBD has become quite the buzz word and for good reason: it has shown to reduce pain, nausea, inflammation, spasms, intestinal contractions, artery blockage, tumor cell growth and more all without causing a high.

 However, since there are many types of cannabis-derived CBD products on the market made from the same plant as THC (everyone’s favorite recreational cannabinoid) and hemp-derived products with extremely low THC levels, many people are left wondering if CBD will show up on a workplace drug test.
-Though the simple answer is “no,” there’s a bit more to it than that.
+Though the simple answer is “probably not,” there’s a bit more to it than that.
+In fact, some people have even failed a drug test for THC after consuming CBD products.
 Here’s what you need to know about CBD and drug tests.

 For more information on how to pass a drug test, click here.

 Most Drug Tests Weren’t Designed to Detect CBD

 There are many reasons an employer might require drug screening – safety, legal protection, improved productivity, or even federal mandates – but the ultimate goal is to determine impairment, not a medical regimen.
 Therefore, most drug screens are not designed to detect CBD, a non-psychoactive cannabinoid derived from either hemp or cannabis plants.